-341. The Standards team consists of the SIO, HIO, the IOs, SISO and the ISO.
-The CSO provides leave cover for the ISO or SISO and may, at times, also join the Standards team's meetings.
-The Commissioner may, at times, join the Standards team's meetings.
+- 450. All documents saved into the CMS will follow the Naming Convention (Appendix 1b Naming Convention). - 451.
+The Standards Team consists of the SIO, HIO, the IOs, SISO and the ISO.
+The CSO provides leave cover for the ISO or SISO and may, at times, also join the Standards Team's meetings.
+The Commissioner may, at times, join the Standards Team's meetings.

-J.1 Standards team meetings and notes
+J.1 Standards Team meetings and notes

-- 342. The Standards team meets every Tuesday to discuss workload, case work, templates, processes, team strategy and other related matters.
-The meeting time and dates may shift in accordance with work capacity and annual leave arrangements. - 343.
+- 452. The Standards Team meets every Tuesday to discuss workload, casework, templates, processes, team strategy and other related matters.
+The meeting time and dates may shift in accordance with work capacity and annual leave arrangements. - 453.
 The meetings may be conducted in person or remotely to account for flexible working arrangements.
 The meetings are a space to discuss case assessments and investigations, giving the opportunity to raise any issues encountered during work so that the team can support each other to share knowledge, experience, and ideas for resolving an issue.
 Team members can also share an issue that took place another time and explain how it was resolved, the outcome, and whether that resolution worked well, and why or why not.
-It is a space to seek support and to share learnings, in accordance with the ESC's commitment to supporting staff and building resilience. - 344.
-A record of the issues discussed at each meeting including an update on case progress will be saved to the shared internal drive (see below) for the team's ease of reference at any time.
+It is a space to seek support and to share learning, in accordance with the ESC's commitment to supporting staff and building resilience. - 454.A record of the issues discussed at each meeting, including an update on case progress will be saved to the shared internal drive (see below) for the team's ease of reference at any time.
 The contents of the information saved will reflect what was discussed by the team and, as it contains information relating to investigations, must not be shared externally.

-J.2 Standards team weekly updates to the Commissioner
+J.2 Standards Team weekly updates to the Commissioner

-- 345. Over the course of the week, Complaint assessments, case investigations and draft Reports may be completed and ready for the Commissioner's consideration and approval. - 346.
-IOs will send the completed assessments, any attendant draft correspondence, and draft reports together with the Complaint form, to the ISO / SISO.
-The ISO / SISO will save these into a file on the shared drive and compile an email (sent weekly to the Commissioner) containing links to these documents, for the Commissioner's consideration and approval. - 347.
+- 455. Over the course of the week, Complaint assessments, case investigations and draft Reports may be completed, ready for the Commissioner's consideration and approval. - 456.IOs will send to the ISO / SISO any completed assessments together with the Complaint forms, attendant draft correspondence, and draft or final Reports.
+The ISO / SISO will save these into a file on the shared drive and compile an email (sent weekly to the Commissioner) containing links to these documents, for the Commissioner's consideration and approval. - 457.
 It is normal for correspondence to be issued by the IO indicated in the signature box.
 As the Commissioner is the appointed office holder, the decisions contained within correspondence are, as a matter of course, approved by the Commissioner.
 However, all ESC staff are committed to direct communications with any stakeholders, and as such should be the primary point of contact with any queries related to a case.
 General enquiries should be directed at investigations@ethicalstandards.co.uk.